Mission, Vision, & Values

 It grew out of a slightly earlier organization known as the Anthology Society which had been formed in 1805 by a group of Bostonians with the primary purpose of producing a magazine that they called The Monthly Anthology and Boston Review.
 In creating the Boston Athenæum, their purpose was to form "an establishment similar to that of the Athenæum and Lyceum of Liverpool in Great Britain; combining the advantages of a public library [and] containing the great works of learning and science in all languages."

-History of the Building
+History of the Library's Buildings

 In 1847, construction began on the Athenæum's present Beacon Street building, designed by Edward Clarke Cabot and opened two years later in 1849.
 The first floor was originally a sculpture gallery, the second floor housed the library's growing collection of books, and the third floor, which was originally the top floor of the building and was equipped with skylights, served as a painting gallery.
 The building was completely renovated in 1913-1914, at which time the fourth and fifth floors were added and the entire structure fireproofed.
 Architect Henry Forbes Bigelow designed these improvements.

 The Athenæum's five galleried floors overlook the peaceful Granary Burying Ground, and, as Gamaliel Bradford wrote in 1931, "it is safe to say that [no library] anywhere has more an atmosphere of its own, that none is more conducive to intellectual aspiration and spiritual peace."
-The building was designated as a National Historic Landmark in 1966.
+The building was designated as a National Historic Landmark in 1965.

 For more historic information about the Boston Athenæum, see The Athenæum Centenary: The Influence and History of the Boston Athenæum from 1807 to 1907 or The History of the Boston Athenæum, with Biographical Notices of its Deceased Founders.